-Growing up I was a huge fan of Jim Morrison and you can visit his grave the Cimetiere Pere Lachaise in Paris.
+Growing up I was a huge fan of Jim Morrison.
+So I had to visit his grave at the Pere Lachaise Cemetery in Paris.
 It's possibly the most visit grave in the world.

 I have finally gotten around to visiting Paris' famous cemetery almost 15 years later and not surprisingly the draw for Jim Morrison is alive and well.